WeblateOrg/weblate/README.rst

 Weblate is a free web-based translation tool with tight Git integration.
-It features simple and clean user interface, propagation of translations across resources within a project, quality checks and automatic linking to source files.
+It features simple and clean user interface, propagation of translations across components within a project, quality checks and automatic linking to source files.

 Weblate has it's website at http://weblate.org/.